tandronescu/tandronescu.github.io/_posts/2019-04-07-Fantasy-Sport-Website.md

 ---
 title: Fantasy Sports Website
-date: 2019-05-07
+date: 2019-04-07
-tags: [website, PHP, SQL, DNS, WordPress]
+tags: [website, PHP, SQL, DNS, WordPress, software]
 header:
     image:
 ---

 In the past, I often enjoyed holding annual competitions with my friend groups over choosing the correct score predictions for various sport events.
 Previously, I manually collected people's guesses and had to keep score of everything by hand.
 Instead of this tedious process, I automated this hobby and spawned a website to organize this information.
 This served as an excellent means of hosting these annual tournaments.
-The website can be found at this url: [https://fantasykernel.com/](https://fantasykernel.com/)
+The website can be found at this url (currently the DNS service is turned off until the next sporting playoff period begins): [https://fantasykernel.com/](https://fantasykernel.com/)

 Along the journey of creating this website, I learned many valuable skills that can be applied in both web development and other applications outside this realm.